-Description: Conduct pedestrian and bike safety audits within a limited scope, such a single intersectionor block, where safety concerns for pedestrians and/or bicyclists are present.
+Description: Conduct pedestrian and bike safety audits within a limited scope, such a single intersection or block, where safety concerns for pedestrians and/or bicyclists are present.
 Audits will be conducted upon request by a local government, the MPO or NJDOT and will be supported by existing crash and safety data.
-Audits will consist of meetings with audit participants and a Cross County Connection led walking audit to assess existing conditions.
-Policy, programing and infrastructure recommendations willbe provided in the form of a technical memorandum.
+Audits will consist of meetings with audit participants and a CCCTMA led walking audit to assess existing conditions.
+Policy, programing, and infrastructure recommendations will be provided in the form of a technical memorandum.
 Cross County Connection will assist audit client with seeking and securing grant funding to implement report recommendations.
-When applicable, recommendations will include pedestrian safety example strategies found in the New Jersey Strategic Highway Safety Plan, and NJDOT, FHWA, AASHTO and NATCO publications.
+When applicable, recommendations will include pedestrian safety example strategies found in the New Jersey Strategic Highway Safety Plan, and NJDOT, FHWA, the American Association of State Highway Transportation Officials (AASHTO) and National Association of City Transportation Officials (NACTO) publications.
 Technical memo will be sent to audit participants and the NJTPA for review.

-• Conduct pedestrian/bicyclist audits and provide recommendations

-• Prepare and submit a final report summarizing audit process, findings and recommendations

-• Assist local governments with applying for grant funding to implement auditrecommendations
+- Conduct pedestrian/bicyclist audits and provide recommendations - Prepare and submit a final report summarizing audit process, findings and recommendations - Assist local governments with applying for grant funding to implement audit recommendations

-Description: Cross County Connection TMA will provide administrative support for the FY 2023UPWP TMA Program in accordance with the NJTPA planning process.
+Description: CCCTMA will provide administrative support for the FY 2023 UPWP TMA Program in accordance with the NJTPA planning process.